NieneB/InternshipReport/index.md

 Showing the field-names in an interactive application is explanatory visual communication.
 The goal of the field-names is explanatory, while the interactivity makes the data exploratory.
 The application is about sharing information to a general and broad public.

-Customer engagement
-In the field-names application the external trigger would be given by heritage institutions or environmental institutions.
-Informing the citizens about what interesting information there is to find about the Drentse surroundings.
-This could be in newsletter, pamphlets, online on their websites or even commercials.
-When on the site the trigger is the button, to press and go to the map.
-The action is to draw a line on the map of the users personal interest.
-After this the transect line is drawn and a lot of interesting information is displayed for the user to explore.
-This is called the reward.
-So in order to make the reward worthwhile, the information and transect line have to be visual attractive enough and contain interesting and surprising information.
-For the long term a investment in the field-name application could be the adding of own field-names.
-So people that know some old field-names or have current names for particular areas of their neighborhood can draw them and save them to the system.
-Contributing to the conservation of the living heritage of field names.

 ### Target group

 The target group will be defined as the common citizen, living in Drenthe and show an interest in their direct environment and want to discover something about its history.
 It will not specifically be targeted at children or elderly but to a general public.
 The target group's language is Dutch.